-LAPD ’53 lingers for third week on L.A.TIMES bestseller listL.A.
+LAPD ’53 fourth week on L.A.TIMES bestseller listL.A.
 Times

 We Talked to the Godfather of Crime Fiction, James Ellroy, About the Dark Days of the LAPD

 “We called up Ellroy at the Los Angeles Police Museum where the author, who speaks with same shit-talking, machine-gun wit as his characters, was in pugnacious form.
 We asked him whether poring over sixty-year-old photos of mutilated corpses got his creative juices flowing, whether LA is still a ‘perv zone’ and if he really thinks that the American police can go on without reform after the deaths of Michael Brown, Eric Garner and so many others.”

 NOIR CITY 6—James Ellroy Intro to Dalton Trumbo Doublebill

 “With arms akimbo and legs planted firmly apart, James Ellroy delivered a hardboiled (and hilarious!) introduction to Noir City's doublebill of ‘Gun Crazy’ (1950) and ‘The Prowler’ (1951), both written by the infamously-blacklisted screenwriter Dalton Trumbo.
 Not only is Trumbo the uncredited screenwriter on The Prowler—screened at Noir City in a sprarkling new restoration print—but his voice can be heard as the voice of John Gilvray, the night-time radio DJ.”